fishcus/KAP-manual/en/driver/kyligence_odbc_win.en.md

    ![Add Kyligence ODBC Driver](images/01.png)

-3. In the pop-up window, input the KAP server information, as shown in the figure:
+3. In the pop-up window, input the Kyligence Enterprise server information, as shown in the figure:

     ![DSN setting](images/02.png)